powsybl/powsybl-core/docs/simulation/shortcircuit/parameters.md

 ````

 **detailedReport**
-This property indicates if the computation should produce detailed reporting.
+This property indicates whether the computation should produce detailed reporting.
 If `true`, detailed reports are returned.
 If `false`, summarized reports are returned.

 **debugDir**